kamathsachin/project-python/README.md

 ## 09 - Calculator
 This project is to demonstrate functions which return output and recursion.
 It takes 2 numbers as user input and performs an operation that the user selects.

+## 10 - Capstone Project - Blackjack
+This project is used to demonstrate all the fundamentals of python learnt till now.
+Below are the rules:

+The deck is unlimited in size.

+There are no jokers.

+The Jack/Queen/King all count as 10.

+The Ace can count as 11 or 1.

+The cards in the list have equal probability of being drawn.

+Cards are not removed from the deck as they are drawn.

+The computer is the dealer.